lcwheeler/jekyll-now/about.md

 #### Publications

-Wheeler LC*, An-Lim S*, Marqusee S, Harms MJ “The thermostability and specificity of ancient proteins.”
-Curr Op Struct Biol. [*These authors contributed equally to the work])
+Wheeler LC, An-Lim S, Marqusee S, Harms MJ “The thermostability and specificity of ancient proteins.*” Curr Op Struct Biol.
+(LCW and SAL contributed equally to the work)

 #### Outreach